- Sleeps: 14

 (Lower) Ground Floor

-Note: All bedrooms have either fans or air conditioning, hairdryers, heated towel rails, generous fitted cupboards and hanging space.
+Note: All bedrooms have electric fans, hairdryers, heated towel rails, generous fitted cupboards and hanging space.
+Bedrooms 5, 6 and 7 on the top floor have airconditioning.

 Stairs from the kitchen lead down past tall windows with views to the river into a large: